Agriculture in Finland

 Agriculture in Finland is characterized by the northern climate and self-sufficiency in most major agricultural products.

 Its economic role is declining in terms of GNP and employment in primary production, but together with the food industry and forestry with which it is linked, it forms a significant part of the Finnish economy.
-The number of farms has steadily declined for the last decades.
-Between 2000 and 2012 their number fell from almost 80,000 in 2000 to about 60,000, while the amount of arable land has slightly increased to a total of almost 2.3 million hectares.
+The number of farms has steadily declined over recent decades.
+Their number fell from almost 80,000 in 2000 to about 60,000 in 2012, while the amount of arable land has slightly increased to a total of almost 2.3 million hectares.

 Agriculture employed 125,000 people in 2010, which is a drop of 30 percent from 2000.

-A study to examine job resources, work engagement and Finnish dairy farmers' preferences concerning methods to enhance overall well-being while working on farms was conducted.
+A study examined job resources, work engagement and Finnish dairy farmers' preferences concerning methods to enhance overall well-being while working on farms.
 The results indicate that the family, working with cattle, healthy farm animals, a reasonable workload, and a sustainable farm economy have the capacity to create positive impacts on well-being among dairy farmers.
 Well-being on farms is a part of sustainable food production.